BoHuangLab/CP-Segmentation/README.md

   * Square root of variance of pixel values within mask area on `Background Subtracted Image.tif` / `Area`
 * `CHANNEL_NAME Background Intensity (Magnitude/px^2)` or `CHANNEL_NAME Background Intensity (Magnitude/px^3)`
   * Sum of pixel values within mask area on `Background.tif` / `Area`

+  ## Reporting Errors
+Feel free to raise code issues over GitHub.
+If you encounter errors running the notebook that you'd like me to look at, please save the notebook and note the version number as well as the last printed image.